Specifying Compilation Settings

 <ProjectFolder>/out part of the output path.
 If you do so (say, specify some

 <ProjectFolder>/out) but don't redefine the paths at the module level, the compilation results will go to

 At the module level, you can specify any desirable compilation output location for the module sources and tests individually.

 The compilation output folders are specified in the Project Structure dialog (File | Project Structure).

 Project default folder.
 Select Project.
 In the Project compiler output field, specify the corresponding path.

 Module output folders.
 Select Modules, select the module of interest, and select Paths.
 The controls that you want are in the upper part, under Compiler output.

 You can modify the list of recognized resources, exclude certain paths from compilation, select the desired compiler, configure annotation processing, etc.

-- On the Compiler page (the Build, Execution, Deployment section), you may want, for example, to modify the regular expression that describes the extensions of the files to be recognized as resources (the Resource patterns field).
+- On the Compiler page, you may want, for example, to modify the regular expression that describes the extensions of the files to be recognized as resources (the Resource patterns field).
 Use semicolons (

 ;) to separate individual patterns.
 See the list of wildcard characters and examples.